-If unsuccessful, feedback will be provided by the relevant co-head teacher as soon as possible and at least within 10 working days of the decision.
+If unsuccessful, feedback will be provided by the Service Manager/Head of Service as soon as possible and at least within 10 working days of the decision.
 Feedback will cover the reasons for the decision and the appeals arrangements available to the teacher.